 ●Adenosine is administered intravenously in doses of 50 mcg/kg per min and increased every two minutes until uncomfortable symptoms develop or a maximal dose of 200 to 350 mcg/kg per min is reached.

-An acute vasoreactivity test is considered positive if mean pulmonary artery pressure decreases at least 10 mmHg and to a value less than 40 mmHg, with an increased or unchanged cardiac output, and a minimally reduced or unchanged systemic blood pressure.
-Patients with a positive vasoreactivity test are candidates for a trial of CCB therapy with a dihydropyridine or diltiazem [1,10].
+The test is considered positive if mean pulmonary artery pressure decreases at least 10 mmHg and to a value less than 40 mmHg, with an increased or unchanged cardiac output, and a minimally reduced or unchanged systemic blood pressure.
+Patients with a positive vasoreactivity test are candidates for a trial of calcium channel blocker (CCB) therapy with a dihydropyridine or diltiazem [1,10].
 In contrast, patients with a negative vasoreactivity test should be treated with an alternative agent because CCBs have not been shown to be beneficial in these patients and may be harmful .

 Patients with portopulmonary hypertension are rarely vasoreactive and are at increased risk for adverse sequelae from pure vasodilator therapy.
 Therefore, neither vasoreactivity testing nor calcium channel blocker therapy is indicated in this group.
 (See "Portopulmonary hypertension".)

 Contraindications to vasoreactivity testing include low systemic blood pressure, low cardiac index, or the presence of severe (functional class IV) symptoms (table 2) because hypotension and occasionally cardiovascular collapse can occur with the administration of the vasodilator.
 Thus, most clinicians agree that acute vasoreactivity testing should only be performed by clinicians who are experienced in the performance and interpretation of this procedure.